Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 The third value determines the size of the bubble.
 The fourth, optional value can be used for data bound color for the bubbles.

+## Calendar view
+A *calendar view* shows a single value grouped by a single category.
+The category must be a date data source in order for the visualization to work as intended.

+The category groups the value by day, and shows the objects as colorized squares like a calendar.
+The calendar view shows data up to one year before the reference date.

+*A typical use case would be visualizing when tasks are completed.*

 ## Circle packing
 A *circle packing* shows a single value grouped by a single category.